polanco-jaime/polanco-jaime.github.io/_pages/about.md

 permalink: /
 title: <strong>  Jaime </strong> Polanco-Jimenez
 order: 1
-description:  Interested in Development Economics, Economics of Education,  Natural Resource Economics, and being an enthusiastic data scientist. <br/> #<blockquote2 class="warning" id="mymotto" title="Motto"><h5> 'Nothing is built on stone, all is built on sand; but we must build as if the sand were stone.' <br/> – Jorge Luis Borges</h5></blockquote2>
+description: I will be on the Job Market in 2024/2025.  <br/> Interested in Development Economics, Economics of Education,  Natural Resource Economics, and being an enthusiastic data scientist. <br/> #<blockquote2 class="warning" id="mymotto" title="Motto"><h5> 'Nothing is built on stone, all is built on sand; but we must build as if the sand were stone.' <br/> – Jorge Luis Borges</h5></blockquote2>

 profile:
   align: right